arestivo/slides/markdown/indexes.md

 # Analyzing Plans

-After identifying a problematic query, we might want to understand how *PostgreSQL* is executing it.
+After identifying a **problematic query**, we might want to understand how *PostgreSQL* is executing it.

-For that we can use the EXPLAIN command that displays the execution plan that the PostgreSQL planner generates for the supplied statement:
+For that we can use the EXPLAIN command that displays the **execution plan** that the PostgreSQL planner generates for the supplied statement:

 ~~~sql
 EXPLAIN <query>